thepassle/astro-service-worker/blog.md

 });
 ```

-Do note that the code you write in your Astro frontmatter will now also need to run in the browser/service-worker.
-This means that you will not be able to make use of Nodejs built-in dependencies, or other commonjs libraries.
-If you still want to write server-only code, you can use the [`networkOnly`](#network-only) configuration option.

 ### Demo

 You can find an example of a small app that uses `astro-service-worker` in this [demo](https://astro-sw-demo.netlify.app/), and you can find the source code for the demo [here](https://github.com/thepassle/astro-service-worker).

+### Server-first, server-only, service-worker-first, service-worker-only

+When service-worker-izing your Astro applications, you have to keep in mind that the Astro code you write in your Astro frontmatter should now also be able to run in the browser.
+This means that you can't make use of any commonjs dependencies, or node built-ins, like `'fs'`, for example.
+However, it could be the case that you have need for some server-only code, like for example accessing a database, or webhooks, or redirect callbacks, or whatever.
+In this case, you could exclude those endpoints from the output service worker bundle.

+This means that you can have an entire fullstack codebase with: Server-first, server-only, service-worker-first, and service-worker-only code **in the same project**.
+Additionally, the service worker is entirely a progressive enhancement.
+If your user uses a browser that doesn't support service workers, the server will still render your app just fine.

 ### Network-only